gustavo-mota/programming_fundamentals/readme.md

 ## About the repository

-This repository makes public a lot of exercises of programming fundamentals.
-Basics algorithms made up with Python 3.
-You will find out them as they are when I submit

-This repository makes public various programming exercises.
-Basic algorithms written in Python 3 and [Portugol](https://pt.wikipedia.org/wiki/Portugol) pseudocode.
+This repository makes public various programming exercises and my resolutions.
+Basic algorithms written in [Python 3](https://www.python.org/downloads/) and [Portugol](https://pt.wikipedia.org/wiki/Portugol) pseudocode.

 ## Warnings
- - You will find them as they were when I submitted them, so you may find errors.
+ - You will find them as they were when I submitted them in 2017, so you may find errors.
 Some files may be missing.
+I'm working on it.
  - Some PDFs with it's questions are missing, so I'm working recreating by what the code appear to do.
 You will be adviced in the Index section.
  - PDFs autors isn't me, and didn't include me.
 References in the PDFs.
  - This repository is still being built.
 Something new could appear :)

 ## Organization
 I divide between list folders and algorithm folders.
 The organization is still being improved.
+Use readme files to navigation.

 - [Exercises #01](/1_Primeira_lista/) [PDF](/1_Primeira_lista/ListaExercicios1_Estrutura_Sequencial.pdf)
 - [Exercises #02](/2_Segunda_lista/) PDF